vcoda/magma/README.md

 error MSB8036: The Windows SDK version 10.0 was not found.
 Install the required version of Windows SDK or change the SDK version in the project property pages or by right-clicking the solution and selecting "Retarget solution".
 ```

-Also there is a command-line build option is available:
+Also there is a command-line build option:

 * Open **x64 Native Tools Command Prompt** (e.g. through Taskbar's Search box).
 * cd magma directory.